programminghistorian/ph-submissions/en/drafts/originals/visualizing-historic-maps-iiif-allmaps.md

 To georeference a map in Allmaps, you usually start with a IIIF manifest URL.
 Allmaps reads that manifest to locate the map image and its image service.

-The short IIIF context below is meant to help you recognize and use the resources that Allmaps needs, not to explain every part of the IIIF standard.

 From there, Allmaps can request the image data it needs, create a georeference annotation, and warp the map in a browser.
 For this lesson, you mainly need to be able to tell the difference between three URLs:

 - A collection record URL, which is the human-readable page for an item in a digital collection
-- A IIIF manifest URL, which is the JSON file that Allmaps needs in order to load the map
+- A IIIF manifest URL, which links to the JSON file that Allmaps needs in order to load the map
 - An Allmaps annotation URL, which points to the georeferencing data created after a map has been worked on in Allmaps